nfarina/calloutview/README.md

 ### Overview

-SMCalloutView aims to be an exact replica of UICalloutView.
+SMCalloutView aims to be an exact replica of the private UICalloutView system control. **It's not finished yet!**

 We all love those "bubbles" you get when clicking pins in MKMapView.
 But sadly, it's impossible to present this bubble-style "Callout" UI anywhere outside MKMapView.
 Bummer!
 So this class _painstakingly_ recreates this handy control for your pleasure.